Security at Jalapeño

 API rate limiting

 Every API origin is protected by a 100 requests per minute global ceiling.
-AI extraction endpoints carry an additional 10 requests per hour cap to prevent accidental loops and contain abuse.
+AI extraction (including reprocessing) is capped at 10 requests per user per hour, uploads at 20 per user per hour, and login attempts at 10 per 15 minutes per IP.

 Transport security

-Cloudflare sits in front of every origin for DDoS protection and edge filtering.
+Cloudflare sits in front of every origin for TLS termination, DDoS protection, and edge filtering.

 Data residency & AI commitments